Jack Tizard: Legacy

-As soon as Jack was introduced to people with learning disabilities in 1948 he realised that services for them were inadequate.
+As soon as Tizard was introduced to people with learning disabilities in 1948, he realised that services for them were inadequate.
 He set out to influence policy, not by polemic or anecdote but by high quality science.
 He developed the effective three-fold strategy of surveying need, establishing model services and evaluating outcomes.
 His studies generated advice which he disseminated widely through gaining an international reputation as innovator, thinker and researcher.
-Jack's major contribution to psychology was to demonstrate that psychological research could be allied to social policy and so become more powerful and relevant.
+Tizard's major contribution to psychology was to demonstrate that psychological research could be allied to social policy and so become more powerful and relevant.
 This was an important revelation to many students beginning their careers in psychology and research in the 1950s, 60s and 70s.

 The American writer on leadership, John Maxwell, has said: "A leader is great, not because of his or her power, but because of his or her ability to empower others".
-One of Jack's strengths was his ability to initiate and negotiate funding for research projects, but then to empower others to develop the project and report the findings.
-Among those benefiting from Jack's generosity in this respect were J G Lyle in the Brooklands project, Albert Kushlick in the Wessex project, Michael Rutter in the Isle of Wight study, Roy King and Norma Raynes in the Child Welfare Project, Berry Mayall and Pat Petrie in the childminding project at TCRU, and many more.
-Many of Jack's students and colleagues went on to pursue further psychological or sociological research to influence policy and improve service quality.
-In the field of learning disability alone, researchers who had worked on Jack's projects became Founders or Directors (or both) of the Hester Adrian Research Centre at the University of Manchester, the Mental Handicap in Wales Applied Research Unit at Cardiff University, the British Institute of Learning Disability, the Learning Disability Team at the King's Fund Centre in London and the Tizard Centre at the University of Kent.
-In wider fields, many went on to hold Professorships and research posts at universities in education, psychology, psychiatry, sociology and criminology, studying a wide range of aspects of social policy, especially in relation to children.
-The Thomas Coram Research Unit, established by Jack in 1973, continues its work to the present day.
+One of Tizard's strengths was his ability to initiate and negotiate funding for research projects, but then to empower others to develop the project and report the findings.
+Among those benefiting from Tizard's generosity in this respect were J G Lyle in the Brooklands project, Albert Kushlick in the Wessex project, Michael Rutter in the Isle of Wight study, Roy King and Norma Raynes in the Child Welfare Project, Berry Mayall and Pat Petrie in the childminding project at TCRU, and many more.
+Many of Tizard's students and colleagues went on to pursue further psychological or sociological research to influence policy and improve service quality.
+In the field of learning disability alone, researchers who had worked on Tizard's projects became founders or directors (or both) of the Hester Adrian Research Centre at the University of Manchester, the Mental Handicap in Wales Applied Research Unit at Cardiff University, the British Institute of Learning Disability, the Learning Disability Team at the King's Fund Centre in London and the Tizard Centre at the University of Kent.
+In wider fields, many went on to hold professorships and research posts at universities in education, psychology, psychiatry, sociology and criminology, studying a wide range of aspects of social policy, especially in relation to children.
+The Thomas Coram Research Unit, established by Tizard in 1973, continues its work to the present day.